A syrupy-slow twang, the kind that takes its sweet time to draw out vowels, answers the phone.

+Professionally representing a moonshiner requires more than just negotiating contracts and setting appointments.
 Of all the moonshiner connections I phoned for this story — including one who claims to have stalked Ke$ha — Jordan is the only one with the sense to ask if I'm the law.

 Moonshiners premiered in 2011, a year after the Prohibition-era drama Boardwalk Empire.
 The popular shows have revived intrigue in the American outlaw and his signature drink: moonshine.